Purple Line (Kolkata Metro): History

-No services on Saturdays and Sundays.
+In a separate development, Kolkata metro has announced that the Purple Line, running between Joka and Majerhat, will be available on Saturdays as well.
+The services are expected to cater to the large population employed in the IT sector.

+The services have begun on 22 November 2025.
+According to a press release by the Kolkata Metro Rail Corporation, a total of 40 services, 20 UP and 20 Down, will operate every Saturday at an interval of 21 minutes.

+On Saturdays, the first train will depart from Joka to Majerhat at 1:25 PM, while the first train from Majerhat will leave at 1:49 PM for Joka.
+The last service from Joka to Majerhat will run at 8:11 pm.
+The final train from Majerhat to Joka will depart at 8.32 pm.
+The frequency of first 2 trains from Joka are 28 minutes and first 1 train from Majerhat is 24 minutes, rest services are of 21 minutes.
+There are no services on Sundays.

 On 12 January 2025, it was reported that Metro authorities decided to extend the line to Eden Gardens instead of Esplanade to facilitate commuters and connect Strand Road, BBD Bag and Calcutta High Court.
 Subsequently, in March 2025 railways sanctioned ₹1000 crore for the extension.

 On 25 March 2025, The Times of India reported that Metro railway sent a proposal to Ministry of Railways to extend the Diamond Park Branch to Tollygunge, which will be 8.5 km long.
 In this route three underground station at Thakurpukur Cancer Hospital, Ramchandrapur and Panchanantala will come.